 What Do the Colors You Wear Say About You?
-We Break it Down
+We Break It Down

 Orange

 Orange is the color associated with warmth, ambition, enthusiasm, and energy.
 If you’re wearing orange, you’re probably the life of the party and in a positive and engaging mood.
-Orange normally isn’t the first color we gravitate towards, but we love how this vivacious hue can liven up your mood and give you instant energy.
+Orange normally isn’t the first color we gravitate toward, but we love how this vivacious hue can liven up your mood and give you instant energy.

 Yellow

-Yellow is the color of intellect, happiness and cheerfulness.
-The color can improve concentration (think legal notepads, sticky notes and highlighters) and is great for the practical thinker.
-On the other hand, yellow is also uplifting, joyful and inspiring.
-The color is great for boosting work productivity, energy and your mood.
-Do you have a busy day at work, or pushing through an insane schedule?
+Yellow is the color of intellect, happiness, and cheerfulness.
+It can improve concentration (think legal notepads, sticky notes, and highlighters) and is great for the practical thinker.
+On the other hand, yellow is also uplifting, joyful, and inspiring.
+The color is great for boosting work productivity, energy, and your mood.
+Do you have a busy day at work, or are you pushing through an insane schedule?
 Add some yellow to your wardrobe to keep you moving forward and subconsciously liven your mood.

 Green

-Green is located in the middle of the color spectrum and is considered the color of balance and restoration.
-It is associated closely with nature, wealth, generosity, healing and rejuvenation.
-Green exudes a charismatic vibe and we believe that the color can be a great for any occasion—everything from a casual weekend adventure to an intimate cocktail event.
+Green is located in the middle of the color spectrum and is considered the hue of balance and restoration.
+It is associated closely with nature, wealth, generosity, healing, and rejuvenation.
+Green exudes a charismatic vibe, and we believe that the color can be great for any occasion—everything from a casual weekend adventure to an intimate cocktail event.

 Blue

-Blue is often identified as a color of intelligence, loyalty, peace and confidence.
-It is a great color to wear to a job interview or important meeting because it will help you feel in control, calm and successful.
-Overall, it is a well-liked color and you can’t go wrong adding a few shades of blue to your wardrobe!
+Blue is often identified as a color of intelligence, loyalty, peace, and confidence.
+It is great to wear to a job interview or important meeting because it will help you feel in control, calm, and successful.
+Overall, it is a well-liked color, and you can’t go wrong adding a few shades of blue to your wardrobe!

 MORE: 20 Perfect Fashion Combos That Will Never Go Out of Style